Geosphere-Austria/dataset-api-docs/src/user-guide/endpoints.md

 ## Metadata

-You can query and endpoints metadata by appending `/metadata` to the endpoint.
+All endpoints have __metadata__ which can be requested by appending `/metadata` to the endpoint.

+Metadata contain also helpful information about the request parameters like the range of allowed values.